davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 We are going to write our application in Rust, if you haven't already you can install Rust using the instructions [here](https://www.rust-lang.org/learn/get-started).

-Next, we want to check that the installation provided the `Cargo` package manager, we can do this by running:
+To install code packages created by other people we will need to check if we have the `Cargo` package manager, we can do this by running:

 ``` Bash
 $ cargo --version